SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-2-1-simple-calculations/arithmetical-operations/arithmetical-operations.md

 ## Arithmetic Operations

-Let us look at the basic arithmetic operations in programming.
+Let's examine the basic arithmetic operations in programming.